johan162/themeltspice/README.md

 5. softdark
 6. blackwhite

 Themes no 2-4 are taken directly from the [Windows **LTSpice** theme manager](https://github.com/sakabug/LTspice-themes/blob/main/LTspice-themes.txt).
 The theme "softdark" is an additional dfferent theme I personally like to use.
+The last theme "blackwhite" is especially suitable when printing a circuit diagram.

 Later on if you find themes you like somewhere else just open the theme file and copy them at the end with one blank line between the new theme and the last existing theme.